McKnightA/McKnightA.github.io/README.md

 ### How was MAML evaluated for classification tasks?
 MAML was evaluated on classification tasks using two different datasets: Omniglot and mini-ImageNet.

-For the Omniglot dataset, the goal was to classify images of handwritten characters from a large number of alphabets.
-During training, MAML was trained on a set of tasks, each corresponding to a different classification problem on a subset of the alphabets.
-During meta-testing, MAML was tested on a set of new classification problems, where it was fine-tuned on a small number of examples from each new class and evaluated on its ability to classify new images from those classes.
+For the Omniglot dataset, which consists of 1623 different handwritten characters from 50 different alphabets, the goal was to classify images of handwritten characters.
+During meta-training, MAML was trained on a set of classification tasks, each corresponding to a different subset of characters from the dataset.
+During meta-testing, MAML was tested on new classification tasks with different subsets of characters, where it was fine-tuned on a few examples from each class and evaluated on its ability to classify new examples from those classes.
 The performance of MAML was measured using the classification accuracy metric, which measures the percentage of correctly classified images.

 For the mini-ImageNet dataset, the goal was to classify images of objects from 100 different classes.
 Similar to the Omniglot experiment, MAML was trained on a set of tasks, each corresponding to a different subset of the 100 classes.
 During meta-testing, MAML was tested on new classification problems, where it was fine-tuned on a small number of examples from each new class and evaluated on its ability to classify new images from those classes.
 The performance of MAML was also measured using the classification accuracy metric.